dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 | Ideal approximation      | *ΔL ≈ avg(ΔHR) × L̄* | 1.7451  |
 | Use number from paper    | *ΔL ≈ est(ΔHR) × L̄* | 1.7121  |

-The reason this is fine is that the changes in the hazard ratio are "high frequency", meaning they sort of locally average out.
-To demonstrate that, suppose the hazard ratio is chosen randomly for each 1-year bin:
+The reason this is fine is that the changes in the hazard ratio are relatively "high frequency", meaning they sort of locally average out.
+To demonstrate this, suppose the hazard ratio is chosen randomly for each 1-year bin:

 ![](/img/hazard-ratios/hr_curve_random.svg)

+Then the approximations are even better:

 | Thing                    | Formula              | Years   |
 | ------------------------ | -------------------- | ------- |